gaurav-mishra-genzeon/Node_CRUD/README.md

 # Node_CRUD_Project

-Problem Statement-  Develop Books Directory using NodeJs, Javascript, ExpressJs, MongoDb/mongoose or MySql/sequelize.
+##  Develop Books Directory using NodeJs, Javascript, ExpressJs, MongoDb/mongoose or MySql/sequelize.

 Use Module Import and Export along with nodemon.